mokegg/Project_06-Algorythm/README.md

 ## Further Development
 To make the work more complete, it would be good to have  the Nice to have features included.

-  * Implementation of Neo4j
+  * Implementation of Neo4j;
-  * Deployment
+  * Deployment;
+  * The custom model should be integrated to the main project;
+  * The use of Neuralcoref should be automatized.

 ## Personal situation